fatimaaltaf/scheduler/README.md

 I built this app using React, Webpack, Babel, Axios, Storybook, Webpack Dev Server.
 I used Jest and Cypress for testing.

+## Take Scheduler for a spin

+You can test out Scheduler here: https://scheduler-2020.netlify.com/

 ## 📝 Let's make a few appointments! 📝

 Here's a sneak-peek of what Scheduler looks like: